lukibsubekti/multer-object-storage/README.md

     });
     ```
 - `bucket`: `(req: express.Request, file: Express.Multer.File, cb: (err, result) => void) => void`
-    By default, it is `null` that means the storage won't store the file to any S3-compatible storage.
+    By default, its result is `null` that means the storage won't store the file to any S3-compatible storage.
     Example:
     ```javascript
     const storage = new ObjectStorage({